ofiwg/libfabric/man/fi_rma.3.md

 transfers occur on a byte level granularity, and no message boundaries are maintained.

-The write functions -- fi_write, fi_writev, fi_writeto, fi_writemsg,
+The write functions -- fi_write, fi_writev, fi_writemsg,
-fi_inject_write, fi_inject_writeto, fi_writedata, and fi_writedatato
+fi_inject_write, and fi_writedata -- are used to transmit
--- are used to transmit data into a remote memory buffer.
+data into a remote memory buffer.
 The main difference between write functions are the number and type of parameters that they accept as input.
 Otherwise, they perform the same general function.

-The read functions -- fi_read, fi_readv, fi_readfrom, fi_readmsg --
+The read functions -- fi_read, fi_readv, and fi_readmsg --
 are used to transfer data from a remote memory region into local data buffer(s).
 Similar to the write operations, read operations operate asynchronously.
 Users should not touch the posted data buffer(s) until the read operation has completed.

-Completed RMA operations are reported to the user through one or more event collectors associated with the endpoint.
-Users provide context which are associated with each operation, and is returned to the user as part of the event completion.
-See fi_eq for completion event details.
+Completed RMA operations are reported to the user through one or more completion queues associated with the endpoint.
+Users provide context which are associated with each operation, and is returned to the user as part of the completion.
+See fi_cq for completion event details.

 By default, the remote endpoint does not generate an event or notify the user when a memory region has been accessed by an RMA read or